-During a recent interview with Sports Illustrated, WWE Hall of Famer Bret Hart discussed the Montreal Screwjob and what happened backstage after that event.
+During an interview with Sports Illustrated, WWE Hall of Famer Bret Hart discussed the Montreal Screwjob and what happened backstage after that incident at Survivor Series 1997.

-Bret discussed punching Vince McMahon backstage and revealed what he told The Undertaker after he left the World Wrestling Federation after the Montreal Screwjob.
-Below is what Bret said:
+Bret discussed punching Vince McMahon backstage and revealed what he told The Undertaker after he left the World Wrestling Federation after this infamous moment.

 Speaking of Bret & The Undertaker, Bret recently congratulated Taker on a great career and posted the following on Facebook: